 Want your child to grow up with the moxy of Nelson Mandela or Rosa Parks?
-Start them early with these stories of kid-friendly – but fired-up! – change-makers.
+Start them early with these stories of kid-friendly – but fired-up! – books for kids who want to make change.

 Written by Michelle Markel; Illustrations by Melissa Sweet